Kevin Granata: Personal life

-Granata lived in Blacksburg with his wife, Linda Ankenman, whom he met at Purdue while they both participated in the Crew Club and married in May 1991.
+Granata lived in Blacksburg with his wife, Linda Ankenman, whom he met at Purdue while they both participated in the Crew Club; they married in May 1991.
 She is a research specialist in the Food Science Department at Virginia Tech.

-He enjoyed working with the Boy Scouts and other activities with his three children, and he was an avid athlete, participating in triathlons and biathlons for years.
+Granata enjoyed working with the Boy Scouts and other activities with his three children.

+He was an avid athlete, participating in triathlons and biathlons for years.
 On the crew club at Purdue, he was on the JV rowing team that won a bronze medal at the Dad Vail Regatta in 1986.
 He loved to play golf and was a fan of Ohio State athletics.

-Granata was also a member of Triangle Fraternity, inducted at Ohio State.
+Granata was also a member of Triangle Fraternity at Ohio State.

 Death

 Granata was a victim of the Virginia Tech shooting on April 16, 2007.
 Upon hearing from a professor from across the hall from his office on the third floor of Norris Hall that there were potential shootings going on on the second floor, he brought the professor and his 20 students from a nearby classroom into his office, where the door could be locked.
 He and another professor, Wally Grant, then went downstairs to investigate the situation when they were both shot by Seung-Hui Cho; Grant was wounded and survived from a shoulder injury, but Granata died from an injury to his temple.
 He was 45 years old.
 Neither the professor or any of the students locked in Granata's office were injured or killed.

 One of Granata's fellow Virginia Tech engineering professors, Dr. Liviu Librescu, was also killed in the shootings.
-The Engineering Science and Mechanics Department Head, Dr. Ishwar Puri, remembered Granata and Librescu in a statement as "world-class" researchers.
-Dr. Puri stated about Granata, "The use of his research by other scholars worldwide had put him on a trajectory to become a notable star in these fields."
+The Engineering Science and Mechanics Department head, Dr. Ishwar Puri, remembered Granata and Librescu in a statement as "world-class" researchers.
+Puri stated about Granata, "The use of his research by other scholars worldwide had put him on a trajectory to become a notable star in these fields."

-Memorial services were held in Blacksburg and a funeral Mass at Christ the King Church in Toledo, Ohio, where his parents, Joseph and Mildred, and siblings live, was later held.
+Memorial services were held in Blacksburg.
+A funeral Mass at Christ the King Church in Toledo, Ohio, where his parents, Joseph and Mildred, and siblings live, was later held.